top of page

 1. Legend holds that the founder of Joppa (also called Jaffa) was Japheth, one of Noah’s sons.

-2. Joppa was inhabited by the Canaanites, the Egyptians, the Israelites, the Greeks, Romans, and continuing until modern times.
+2. Joppa was inhabited by the Canaanites, the Egyptians, the Israelites, the Greeks, and Romans, and continues until modern times.

 3. Joppa was the main seaport and entry gate to Israel for thousands of years until just before the time of Christ when Herod the Great built another seaport at Caesarea, about 35 miles (56 km.) north of Joppa.